-Cameroon tortures suspects at base used by U.S., French troops: Amnesty
+Cameroon tortures suspects at base used by U.S., French, Amnesty says

 Victims included women, the disabled and the mentally ill, the report said.

-"Our army is professional and disciplined," Cameroon's army spokesman Colonel Didier Badjeck said, reacting to questions from Reuters.
+"Our army is professional and disciplined," said Colonel Didier Badjeck, Cameroon's army spokesman, reacting to questions from Reuters.
 "It has better things to do than to spend time justifying itself against people who have preconceived ideas."

-Eighty of the 101 cases of torture took place at the elite Rapid Intervention Battalion (BIR) headquarters at Salak, in Cameroon's Far North region, the heart of the insurgency, Amnesty reported.
+Eighty of the 101 cases of torture took place at the elite Rapid Intervention Battalion (BIR) headquarters at Salak, in Cameroon's Far North region, the heart of the insurgency.

-Amnesty said its delegates had observed French troops at the base in May 2015.
-It also said it had still and video images "clearly showing the regular presence of U.S personnel in numerous locations across the base, including making use of a makeshift gym and a trailer converted into an office.
+Amnesty said it had observed French troops at the base in May 2015.
+It said it had still and video images "clearly showing the regular presence of U.S personnel in numerous locations across the base, including making use of a makeshift gym and a trailer converted into an office."

-It urged the United States and France to investigate whether their military personnel knew that torture was taking place on the site, and whether or not their assistance "has contributed to the commission of these crimes and violations."
+Amnesty urged both nations to investigate whether or not their assistance "has contributed to the commission of these crimes and violations."

+"French military personnel have certainly visited ...
+Salak, but have not been present to the same degree as the Americans, and may not have the same degree of potential knowledge," Steve Cockburn, Amnesty's deputy regional director for West and Central Africa, told Reuters.

+"However, they remain an important military partner for Cameroon and they should investigate whether their personnel did have any knowledge of torture being carried out," he said.

-"To date, U.S. Africa Command has not received any reports of human rights abuses by Cameroonian forces at either of these locations," Robyn Mack, a spokeswoman at the U.S. military’s Africa Command, said in a statement.
+Robyn Mack, a spokeswoman at the U.S. military’s Africa Command, said it had not received any reports of human rights abuses by Cameroonian forces at either of these locations, and that all military assistance included human rights law training.

-"Any foreign military unit that receives security assistance receives training on the law of armed conflict and human rights law."

 Additional reporting by Phil Stewart in Washington, John Irish in Paris and Sylvain Anzongo in Yaounde; Editing by Toby Chopra